ros2/ros_network_viz/FEATURES.md

 * [ ] Show a legend/help for describing what everything does
 * [x] Allow zooming in or out on the entire scene
+* [ ] Have some kind of side panel to show warnings, errors, incompatible QoS, etc.

 ## Nodes